Chris Ellis (basketball)

 Ellis won the 2013 PBA All-Star Weekend Slamdunk Competition during his rookie season in Digos, Davao del Sur.

 Ellis was traded to the Blackwater Elite in August 2017 along with Dave Marcelo, in exchange for Art dela Cruz and Raymond Aguilar.
 But he had not played for his new team, initially after he was diagnosed with acute renal disease or a kidney issue.
-In 2019, after his full recovery, Chris is currently playing for Luang Prabang Basketball Team at Thailand Basketball Super League.
+In 2019, after his full recovery, Ellis played for Luang Prabang Basketball Team of the Thailand Basketball Super League.